samoilovartem/seat-split/README.md

 - **.gitignore** - list of files or directories that are excluded from getting into git repository.
 - **.pre-commit-config.yaml** - custom settings for flake8, black and isort linters hooks.
 - **docker-compose.yml** - file-constructor, that allows to build docker container.
 Used for local development only.
 - **Dockerfile** - file-instruction of how to build docker image for Heroku deployment.
-Used for production only.
+Used for production on Heroku only.
 - **Dockerfile-dev** - file-instruction of how to build docker image for local development.
 This is the file, that `docker-compose.yml` is using for building docker container to run it locally.
+- **Dockerfile-prod** - file-instruction of how to build docker image for production deployment.
+Used for production only.
 - **pyproject.toml** - custom project's settings.
 This file contains all necessary information about the project itself, dev and prod dependencies.
 Used to create `dev-requirements.txt` and `prod-requirements.txt` files.

 ### Deployment to Heroku